danieldiamond/gitlab-analytics/.gitlab/issue_templates/DE Milestone Planning.md

 We calculate the velocity of our last milestone by dividing the points/weight completed by the number of engineering days that were available. **This section should be filled out by the data engineering team manager or whoever is running the planning**

 ## Last Milestone
-Last Milestone: <!-- link here -->
+Last Milestone: <!-- link here (it will probably be the current milestone) -->
-Last Milestone Issue: <!-- link here -->
+Last Milestone Issue: <!-- link here and also relate it in the linked issues section below-->
 * **Last milestone weight completed:** <!-- from 'Last Milestone' linked above -->
 * **Last milestone engineering days:** <!-- from 'Last Milestone Issue' linked above -->
 * **Last milestone velocity:** <!-- 'Last milestone weight completed' / 'Last milestone engineering days' -->